LorenVanderbilt/letsPetAnimals/README.md

 # _Let's Pet Animals_

-_A simple mobile app that features a selection of animals that will audibly react when you pet them._
+_A simple iOS mobile app that features a selection of animals that will audibly react when you pet them._

 ## Setup